grievejia/pcomb/README.md

 pcomb relies on the C++14 standard, which means you have to compile it with
   - GCC version >= 4.9
   - Clang version >= 3.4
 pcomb also relies on two experimental C++1z standard library features: option and string_view.
-Their implementation is available in libstdc++4.9 so if you are on a Linux machine with up-to-date g++ you're going to be fine.
+Their implementation is available in libstdc++4.9 so if you are on a Linux machine with up-to-date g++ you're good to go.